tensorflow/rust/examples/mobilenetv3/README.md

 ## About model inputs/outputs nodes

 There are several ways to verify model inputs/outputs nodes.
-One convinient way to interact with SavedModel format is `saved_model_cli` which is installed with tensorflow 2.x.
+One convenient way to interact with SavedModel format is `saved_model_cli` which is installed with tensorflow 2.x.

 ```sh
 saved_model_cli show --dir examples/mobilenetv3 --tag serve --signature_def serving_default